What Is Clabber Milk?

 The standard industrial yogurt and buttermilk bacteria are specialized to grow well in milk and can’t survive inside the human body.
 But other bacteria found in traditional, spontaneously fermented milk-Lactobacillus fermentum, L. casei, and L. brevis, for example-as well as L. planetarium from pickled vegetables, and the intestinal native L. acidophilus, do take up residence in us.
 Particular strains of these bacteria variously adhere to and shield the intestinal wall, secrete antibacterial compounds, boost the body’s immune response to particular disease microbes, dismantle cholesterol and cholesterol-consuming bile acids, and reduce the production of potential carcinogens.

-Harold makes a good case for eating a variety of fermented foods other than commercially produced products
+Mr. McGee makes a good case for eating a variety of fermented foods other than commercially produced products.

 Making Clabber Milk